Danamat07/Typing_Speed_Program/README.md

 How to Run
   - Clone or download this repository to your local machine.
   - Open a terminal or command prompt.
-  - Navigate to the directory containing the WPM.java file.
+  - Navigate to the directory containing the WPMGameGUI.java file.
-  - Compile the program with the following command: javac WPM.java
+  - Compile the program with the following command: javac WPMGameGUI.java
-  - Run the program with the following command: java WPM
+  - Run the program with the following command: java WPMGameGUI